Extension of Killing vector fields beyond compact Cauchy horizons: The unique continuation theorem

 \subsection{The null time function}

-In order to formulate the unique continuation theorem, we need to construct a certain foliation of an open neighbourhood of $N$.
-We follow the strategy developed by the author in \cite{Petersen2018}*{Prop.
-3.1}, with slight modifications.
-The main difference is that in \cite{Petersen2018}*{Prop.
-3.1} the neighbourhood was one-sided, whereas here it will be two-sided.
+In order to formulate the unique continuation theorem, we need to construct a certain foliation of an open neighbourhood of $N$, as briefly described in the introduction.
+We follow the strategy we developed in \cite{Petersen2018}*{Prop.\ 3.1}, with slight modifications.
+The main difference is that in \cite{Petersen2018}*{Prop.\ 3.1}, the neighbourhood was one-sided, whereas here it will be two-sided.

 Recall that $V$ is a nowhere vanishing lightlike vector field tangent to $N$, such that $\n_V V = \kappa V$ for some non-zero constant $\kappa$.
 By substituting $V$ by $\frac 1 {2\kappa} V$, we may assume from now on that $\kappa = \frac12$.
 We may also without loss of generality choose the time orientation so that $V$ is past directed.